moldis-group/home/Astropics.md

 ---
 layout: default
 ---
-## Our office roof top offers a great view of the sky.
+## Our office roof top can offer a great view of the night sky.
 Here are some pics clicked from there.

 The Moon
 <img src="astropics/20220117_191254.jpg"  height="400">